xma711/notebook/machine_learning/ROC/README.md

 True positive rate is therefore = TP / (TP + FN) = TP / ALL_Positives

-we can affect the classifer results by changing the threshold (by default it is 50%).
+we can affect the classifier results by changing the threshold (by default it is 50%).
 Assume that when threshold increases, it is harder for classifier to classify a case as positive.

 Then when we increase this threshold, we expect the true positive rate to decrease (correct?).